🔗 What is internal linking in SEO? (Direct answer)

 Anchor text best practices

-The anchor text should tell users what they'll actually find when they click.
-If the linked page is about "Core Web Vitals optimization," the anchor text should include language related to Core Web Vitals — not generic phrases.
-That alignment between anchor and destination is a meaningful relevance signal.
+- Make anchor text descriptive of the destination page.
+Anchor text should tell users what they'll find when they click.
+Alignment between anchor and destination is a meaningful relevance signal.

-If 15 pages all link to your "topical authority guide" with the identical anchor text "topical authority guide," this pattern looks manufactured.
-Vary naturally: "how to build topical authority," "the topical authority framework," "our deep-dive on topical authority," "becoming the authoritative source in your niche."
-Natural variation looks like real editorial choices — not a link scheme.
-The Zyppy SEO data confirms that more anchor text variation for a given page correlates with more Google clicks.
+- Vary anchor text across different linking pages.
+If 15 pages link to your "topical authority guide" with identical anchor text, this looks manufactured.
+Vary naturally: "how to build topical authority," "the topical authority framework," "becoming the authoritative source in your niche."
+Natural variation looks like real editorial choices.
+Zyppy's analysis of 23 million internal links confirms that more anchor text variation for a given page correlates with more Google clicks.

-Exact-match keyword anchor text on every internal link to a page is an over-optimization signal.
-Google's systems detect unnatural anchor text patterns.
-Aim for roughly 30–40% descriptive keyword-relevant anchors, 30–40% partial-match and natural variations, and 20–30% branded or long-tail phrases.
+- Avoid over-optimisation.
+Exact-match keyword anchor text on every internal link is an over-optimisation signal.
+Aim for roughly 30–40% descriptive keyword-relevant, 30–40% partial-match and natural variations, 20–30% branded or long-tail.

-Google doesn't just read the anchor text — it reads the surrounding paragraph too.
-A link about "Core Web Vitals" placed within a paragraph discussing page speed, LCP, and performance scores carries a stronger signal than the same link buried in a paragraph about content strategy.
-The context amplifies the anchor text.
+- Place links within contextually relevant sentences.
+Google reads roughly 50–70 words on either side of a link to understand its context.
+A link about "Core Web Vitals" placed within a paragraph discussing page speed and LCP carries a stronger signal than the same link placed in a paragraph about keyword research.

 5. Types of Internal Links and When to Use Each